Hesperian Health Guides

 Look inside the mouth to see if any tooth is broken and very loose.
 A broken piece of tooth can fall out and block the person’s airway, so take out the broken part now.
 You can leave in the root, but if you do, tell the dental workers at the hospital.
 They will remove the root when they put on the final wires.

-2. Stop the bleeding.
+2. Stop any bleeding.

-Wipe away the dried blood from his face and from inside his mouth.
+Wipe away any dried blood from his face and from inside his mouth.
 Look for the place that is bleeding.
 Sew any deep cuts on his face (see Where There Is No Doctor, page 86).
-If you gently press cotton gauze against the bleeding gums, it will usually control the bleeding.
+If you gently press cotton gauze against bleeding gums, it will usually control the bleeding.

 Bleeding inside the mouth, from between the broken parts of the bone, is more difficult to stop.
 You must pull the two sides together and hold them in that position.
 To do this, you need wire that is thin, strong, and bends easily.
 Ligature wire (0.20 gauge) is best.

 Place a piece of wire around 2 teeth, one on each side of the break.
 Choose the strongest tooth on each side — the ones with the longest or the most roots.
-Tighten the wire around the two strong teeth with pliers or a hemostat.
+Tighten the wire around the 2 strong teeth with pliers or a hemostat.

 DENT Ch7 Page 110-1.png